ubaldop/little-scm-garden/notes.md

 #### Page 152

-_align_ function, although violating **The Seventh Commandment** can still be considered a partial function because for every provided argument it yields to a value.
+_align_ function, although violating **The Seventh Commandment** can still be considered a total function because for every provided argument it yields to a value.

 #### Page 155